GoogleCloudPlatform/community/tutorials/migrate-microservices-gke-cloudrun/index.md

 ### Create the deployment YAML files based on the Kubernetes manifest

-The application uses a YAML based [manifest file]((https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/release/kubernetes-manifests.yaml)) to deploy on Kubernetes.
+The application uses a YAML [manifest file](https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/release/kubernetes-manifests.yaml) to deploy on Kubernetes.

 The following is a snippet used to deploy the `emailservice`: